murk-sy/manga-pr-guide/Guide.md

-# 🔰 Work in progress!
+# 🔰Work in progress!

 For a more completed guide, see the Proofreading 101 guide by [tyresonance from Immortal Abyss forums](Immortalabyss-Proofreading%20101.md).

-# 🛂 Introduction
+# 🛂Introduction

 So you've read some manga and thought "Hey, I want to help with that!" and decided that proofreading sounds like something you'd like to do.
 That's great!